Year: 2019 | Players: 1-4 | Minutes: 90+ | Ages: 14+

 Pros

 - Once you understand the reaction rules, there is an excellent flow to Resident Evil 2: The Board Game.
 You really are just taking four quick actions, moving any reacting enemies, and then flipping a card.
-There has been very little downtime in my games, even in the two four-player games I played.
+My games have had very little downtime, even in the two four-player games I played.

-- The mechanics are simple, but there are plenty of tough decisions that you have to make.
+- The mechanics are simple, but you have to make plenty of tough decisions.
 You have to decide which weapons to use, which directions to move, if you should use your precious actions to go get items, and if it’s worth it to kill certain enemies.

 - The Resident Evil 2 theme definitely comes through.
 If you’re a fan of the video game, you’ll recognize everything, from the characters to the locations to the items you find.
 Also, the story plays out pretty much exactly as it does in the video game.